gevhaz/hugo-theme-notrack/README.md

 ## Other projects used in this theme

-The theme does not secretely download any resources from other websites or CDNs.
+The theme does not secretly download any resources from other websites or CDNs.
 It does, however, make use of two other projects where the files are included in this theme.